Filed under: Uncategorized

 There is molecular data that contradicts this picture, pointing to a pre-K/T event divergence for many of today’s major bird lineages.

 In any case, by the late Paleocene, one group of birds had lost the ability to fly and assumed the form – in likeness of some of their extinct theropod relatives – of large, land-bound, predaceous bipeds: the Gastornithidae.
-These “terror birds” were up to 2 metres tall, had powerful, sharp beaks and small, non-functional wings.
-They had thick legs with impressive talons for capturing and tearing prey apart.
-It probably fed on carrion and a variety of mammal species.
+These “terror birds” were up to 2 metres tall and small, non-functional wings.
+They had large, powerful beaks for capturing and tearing prey apart.
+It is often depicted as feeding on carrion and mammals.
 They are related to modern waterfowls.

 Crocodillians and crocodile-like Champsosaurs flourished during the Paleocene.
 Pristichampsus was a land-walking 3-meter long crocodile from this period that had hoof-like toes and long legs.
 It was heavily armored and capable of ‘galloping’ after fleeing prey.
 Archaic marine crocodiles roamed the seas, while a variety of crocodiles, alligators and now-extinct champsosaurs inhabited swamps and marshes the world over – relicts of a by-gone age of reptiles.
 Just recently, specimens of a monstrous 40 to 50 foot snake, appropriately named Titanoboa, were uncovered from this period.
 It was, by far, the longest and heaviest snake known to science.
 I’ll leave you with this rather entertaining teaser for the Smithsonian Channel’s special on Titanoboa